BSc Biology (C100)

 About BSc Biology

-A key strength of a Bristol Biology degree is that it maximises your exposure to the breadth of biological sciences, from the molecular to the ecological, reflecting the interdisciplinary nature of modern biology.
+A key strength of studying biology at Bristol is exposure to the breadth of biological sciences, from the molecular to the ecological, reflecting the interdisciplinary nature of modern biology.

-Our Biology degree starts broadly and then introduces more choice in years two and three, giving you the freedom to specialise or maintain breadth in your studies depending on your interests.
-The range of research-oriented and transferable skills you will learn will also maximise your employability as a graduate.
+Our biology degree starts broadly and then introduces more choice in years two and three, giving you the freedom to specialise or maintain breadth in your studies depending on your interests.
+The range of research-oriented and transferable skills you will learn will also enhance your employability as a graduate.